 To implement the separation, Johnson Controls will transfer its automotive seating and interiors businesses to Adient, and in return, Adient will issue ordinary shares to Johnson Controls shareholders, pro rata to their respective holdings.
-Subject to the approval of the Johnson Controls board of directors, each Johnson Controls shareholder will receive one Adient ordinary share for every ten shares of Johnson Controls held as of the close of business on a distribution.
+Each Johnson Controls shareholder will receive one Adient ordinary share on October 31, 2016 for every ten shares of Johnson Controls held as of the close of business on October 19, 2016, the record date for the distribution.
 The distribution will generally be taxable to Johnson Controls shareholders for U.S. federal income tax purposes.